TomAJensen/BAND-MAID-WD-GAME/README.md

 # BAND-MAID-WD-GAME
-Repository for the BAND-MAID World Domination game Seee <some link> for getting started
+Repository for the BAND-MAID World Domination game
+See <some link> for getting started